 Family life in the country

-The garden features a curiously designed rose garden and the remains of a formal orangery.
-Now a beautiful spot to sit and wonder about 18th century life.
+The garden features a curiously designed rose garden and the remains of a formal orangery, now a beautiful spot to sit and take in the views.

 Just a short walk away is a hidden gem of a magical cascade and foundations of a much later summer house.
 Sit and look over the lake with the cascade running behind you and find out what makes this spot so special.